 What Every PR Professional Can Implement in 2020 for a Successful New Year

-Below, you’ll find some tips and resolutions that the Startr Co. team plans to implement in the new year.
+We're always on the lookout for tips and resources to make PR for Startups all the more effective.
+Below, you’ll find some key changes that the Startr Co. team plans to implement in the new year.

 Active Listening - In order to better work with both clients and colleagues in the new year, PR Professionals should plan to engage in more active listening.
 Active Listening is the act of going into a conversation with the intention of learning something from that exchange.
 This skill can be worked on by beginning a conversation with the mindset that you will be fully engaged with someone rather than just passively “hearing” the message of the speaker.
 Once you’ve garnered the valuable information from the exchange, you can go back and reflect the speaker’s intent back to them by paraphrasing what you just learned.
 Ensuring that we are actively listening to every conversation, we put ourselves in a prime position for understanding client needs more in depth and giving ourselves the ability to work more collaboratively with colleagues and managers.